 - Plastic K cups aren’t very durable and will break down over time, especially the lids.

 Stainless Steel Keurig K-Cups

-- Stainless steel k-cups are much sturdier than plastic ones and require less clean up after use.
-They are safe to use with hot drinks as they won’t leach chemicals in your coffee.
+Stainless steel k-cups are much sturdier than plastic ones and require less clean-up after use.
+They are safe to use with hot drinks as they won’t leach chemicals into your coffee.
 Stainless steel also doesn’t affect the taste and aroma of your coffee.

-- The downside is a fine dust that gets through and falls into the coffee, especially when the coffee has been grounded too fine.
-Using a coarser grind or small paper filter keeps from having too much coffee particles in your cup.
+The downside is a fine dust that gets through and falls into the coffee, especially when the coffee has been grounded too fine.
+Using a coarser grind or small paper filter keeps you from having too many coffee particles in your cup.